ravennevermoreneverless/obsidian/0.1 — flash notes/october, november, december plans (maybe).md

 	- before can proceed to monoquin post edits general
 - make art for 10 minutes everyday (any form)
 - wait for the next psychiatric appointment to mention the autism suspicions after being consistent with meds
-- consisten workout (15-mins a day)
+- consistent workout (15-mins a day)
-- better source of income than surveys (find commissions!!!!!!!)
+- better source of income than surveys (find commissions!!!!!!! or part time!!!!!!!!!)
 	- GET LAPTOP FIXED!!!!!
 - journal entries for significant events